-Jane’s favorite brother, the tall, witty, and good-looking Henry, in conjunction with Jane’s older sister, Cassandra, published Jane’s novel Persuasion after her death in December of 1817.
+Jane’s favorite brother, the tall, witty, and good-looking Henry, who married Eliza de Feuillide, joined with Jane’s older sister, Cassandra, in publishing Persuasion after Jane’s death in December of 1817.
 Henry, who had recently become an Anglican clergyman, wrote the biographical notice for the book, and included this description of Jane’s physical appearance:

 “Her stature was that of true elegance.
 It could not have been increased without exceeding the middle height.
 Her carriage and deportment were quiet, yet graceful; her features were separately good.
 Their assemblage produced an unrivalled expression of that cheerfulness, sensibility, and benevolence, which were her real characteristics.
 Her complexion was of the finest texture.
 It might with truth be said, that her eloquent blood spoke through her modest cheek.”

 Cassandra intended to marry Thomas Fowle, but he died of yellow fever before that could happen.
 One of Thomas’ brother had a son named Fulwar-William Fowle, who was born in 1791.
 He was just a boy when Jane was in her twenties, but he remembered her and described her in 1838 saying that she was “– pretty, certainly pretty – bright and a good deal of colour in here face – like a doll – no, that would not give at all the idea for she had so much expression – quite a child, very lively and full of humour – most amiable, most beloved.”